Applications for ST3 and ST4 Posts

 Selecting preferences (deanery/LETB's or specific programmes within a deanery/LETB)

-When you make an application or an ST3 or ST4 post in this round you will make an application to 'Paediatrics'.
-At the oint invite to interviews are sent, you will have the opportunity to indicate your specific preferences in accordance with posts available for that level.
-YOu may preference as many or as few as you wish, remembering that by not preferencing posts you will not be considered for them.
+When you make an application to either an ST3 or ST4 post in this round you will make an application to 'Paediatrics'.
+At the point that invite to interviews are sent, you will have the opportunity to indicate your specific preferences in accordance with posts available for that level.
+You may preference as many or as few preferences as you wish, remembering that by not preferencing posts you will not be considered for them.

-You will have the facility, via your applicant home page on UK Offers, to view a table showing the different preferences that are available to you.
+You will have the facility, via your applicant dashboard on the Oriel Application System, to view the different preferences that are available to you.
 Full instructions on how to select and confirm preferences will be available on the preference page.

 Your preferences along with your final rank are used to determine which offer, if any, you receive.
 If you are deemed to be appointable after interview, then you may be made an offer of your highest available preference.
 The higher you are ranked at interview, the more likely you are to be offered your preference, although all offers are subject to eligibility and post availability.